Prerequisites

 Before starting, ensure you have:- Risksheet installed and licensed in your Polarion project

-- Administrative access to edit
+- Administrative access to edit the sheet configuration (the file

 - Familiarity with the configuration editor